jimboca/camera-polyglot/README.md

   * The server should stay 'Running' now.
   * Click on the 'Download profile' icon.
   * Select and Copy the 'Base URL' from that page, which you will need for Pasting later.
-5. Add as NodeServer in ISY.
-By selecting the empty slot that matches 'Node Server ID' you used in Step 2.
+5. Add as NodeServer in ISY by selecting the empty slot that matches 'Node Server ID' you used in Step 2.
   * Set 'Profile Name' to whatever you want, but might as well be the same as the name used in Step 2.
   * Set the Polyglot 'User Id' and Password.
 Default: admin & admin.
   * Paste the 'Base URL' you copied in Step 4.
   * Set Host Name or IP of your machine running Polyglot
   * Set Port to the Polyglot port, default=8080
 6. Click 'Upload Profile'
-  * Browse to where the 'camera_profile.zip' from Step 4 is located.
+  * Browse to where the 'camera_profile.zip' from Step 4 is located and select it.
 7. Reboot ISY
 8. Upload Profile again in the node server (quirk of ISY)
 9. Reboot ISY again (quirk of ISY)
-10. Once ISY is back up, go to Polyglot and restart the Nest nodeserver.
+10. Once ISY is back up, go to Polyglot and restart the Camera node server.
-11. You should now have a 'Camera Server' node.
+11. You should now have a 'Camera Server' node in the ISY.
   * Select the node
   * Set 'Foscam MJPEG Search' to '10s Query'
   * Set 'Debug' to 'Debug'